 Male CEOs with deeper voices also run companies with $400 million more assets than the companies run by male CEOs with higher voices.

-The Lincoln exception notwithstanding, I think there is something here.
-You may want to give some thought and practice to lowering your voice.
+The Lincoln exception notwithstanding, I think there may be something to this low-talk idea.
+Unless you’re some kind of latter-day Lincoln, you may want to give some thought and practice to lowering your voice.
 It’s easier to listen to and it suggests gravitas.

-How you say it may actually be as important as what you say.
+Take this cowboy advice: how you say it is sometimes as important as what you say.

 “Not a single Lincoln quote that’s spurious in the entire book.”

 “This is a book to cherish and share.”—Bill Marriott, CEO, Marriott International, Inc.

 “Not only does Griessman give us Lincoln quotes, but he also weaves each one into a little jewel of an essay on that particular subject.”
 Wayne C. Temple, renowned Lincoln scholar, Illinois State Archives

 A stirring, inspirational treasury of quotations from our greatest and most admired president.